 Sandy Hill Bay

 Bird of Paradise is at Sandy Hill’s Beach.
-It took us a year to find what, we believe, is a perfect location for our home.
-As you descend to the gate that takes you outside the Bird of Paradise compound, there is a set of stairs and a winding path through the bush to Sandy Hill Bay, a three-minute walk.
-A perfectly-shaped crescent beach, gently slopping shore and protective reefs, provides excellent swimming, snorkeling, and safe harbor for a small yacht.
+You can walk down through the gate, a few stairs and a winding path right on to the beach, which takes about three-minute.
+It is a perfectly-shaped crescent beach, with a gently slopping shore and protective reefs and provides excellent swimming, snorkeling, and safe harbor for a small yacht.

 Jose will set up beach chairs and umbrellas.
 We have a cooler and picnic basket and/or you can use your Bird of Paradise cell phone to call for beach service should you decide to have a chef and butler.